pyr/net/examples/guides/intro.md

-Most programming platforms extend this programming model to provide an *event loop*: A mechanism to register callbacks associated with I/O event.
+Most programming platforms extend this programming model to provide an *event loop*: A mechanism to register callbacks associated with I/O events.

-The downside of asynchronous programming is that it is up to the programmer to keep track of the current state of a connection.
-Since I/O is decoupled from processing.
+The downside of asynchronous programming is that it is up to the programmer to keep track of the current state of a connection, since I/O is decoupled from processing.
 This can be done through the use of *finite state machines*, commonly used in asynchronous programming.
 When working with event loops, this involves registering callbacks for